Now supports ENB v0.473+ for SSE!

 * Recommend to get the latest ENB Particle Patch from here.
 Make sure you get the SPECIAL EDITION version.

-Version 1.00.24+: Starting with this version the standard version of The Truth enables Complex Particle Lights with "Big Range" set to ON.
+Version 1.00.26+: Starting with this version the standard version of The Truth enables Complex Particle Lights with "Big Range" set to OFF.
 This effect has been fine-tuned to enable all the various ENB particle light effects (torchbugs, draugr eyes, spell lights, etc.) in a way that blends seamlessly into the overall appearance of the mod.
-However, you may notice a performance hit when looking at lots of candles placed together.
-To fix this while keeping the effect, set EnableBigRange=false under [COMPLEXPARTICLELIGHTS] in enbseries.ini.
+However, if you can spare the FPS and want an even more intense glow you can set EnableBigRange=false under [COMPLEXPARTICLELIGHTS] in enbseries.ini.
+NOTE: You may notice a performance hit when looking at lots of candles placed together.

 If you feel you need a bit more performance you can use SSE's default SSAO instead of ENB.
 Run SkyrimSELauncher.exe from your Skyrim Special Edition folder, click Options, then Advanced, and check Screen Space Ambient Occlusion.
 Then load up the game as normal (from the SKSE64 launcher if you use it).
 Open the in-game ENB editor and from the enbseries.ini window under the [EFFECT] section, set EnableAmbientOcclusion to false.
 Under [SSAO_GAME] set the amount values to 0.5 and experiment with what looks best from there.
 This has a roughly 4-6 fps gain on a gtx780.